Iterates of Meromorphic Functions on Escaping Fatou Components

 For sufficiently large $m$, we can require, for $n\geq 1$,

 Take a point $c\in U$.
 Define

-Since $U$ is wandering and escaping, we can assume that $|f^n(z)|>1$ on $U$ and with (\ref{equ1}) we have that $h_n(z)$ is harmonic and positive on $U$.
+Since $U$ is wandering and escaping, we can assume that $|f^n(z)|>1$ on $U$ and hence with (\ref{equ1}) we conclude that $h_n(z)$ is harmonic and positive on $U$.
 In view of (\ref{equ1}) or by Harnack's inequality, the family $\{h_n\}$ of harmonic functions is locally normal on $U$ and hence

 exists and $\overline{h}$ is harmonic and positive on $U$.
-In view of (\ref{equ}), we have
+Then it follows from (\ref{equ}) that

 Therefore, $\overline{h}(z)$ is not a constant on $U$.
 The same argument implies that exists and $\underline{h}$ is a non-constant, harmonic and positive function on $U$.